 About Alberta Ballet

-The organization’s roots were planted in the early 1950s by the late Dr. Ruth Carse before taking its official name of Alberta Ballet in 1966 in Edmonton, Canada.
+The organization’s roots were planted in the early 1950s by Dr. Ruth Carse and Muriel Taylor before taking its official name of Alberta Ballet in 1966 in Edmonton, Canada.
+(See the amazing story about the beginnings of the friendship between Ruth and Muriel and a passion for ballet on Talk Alberta Ballet!)
 In 1990, Alberta Ballet and Calgary City Ballet merged into the company it is today.

 Jean Grand-Maître, the company’s Artistic Director, joined Alberta Ballet in 2002 and has elevated the profile of the organization to a global position.
 Recently, the company has caught the world’s attention for its ‘portrait ballets’ – collaborations with popular music icons including Joni Mitchell, Sir Elton John, Sarah McLachlan, and k.d. lang.
 Excerpts from Joni Mitchell’s The Fiddle and The Drum were performed during the Opening Ceremonies of the Vancouver 2010 Olympic Winter Games, where Grand-Maître also acted as Director of Choreography.

 Alberta Ballet reaches thousands of Albertans each season from September to May, as well as performs across Canada and internationally.
-The company invites leading and world renowned conductors, choreographers, and other guest artists to take part in its seasons, as well as presents the best of Canada's ballet companies including the National Ballet of Canada, Les Grands Ballets Canadiens de Montréal, and Ballet British Columbia, as well as leading foreign companies, such as Pilobolus, Helios Dance Theater, and Ailey II.
+The company invites leading and world renowned conductors, choreographers, and other guest artists to take part in its seasons, as well as presents the best of Canada's ballet companies including the National Ballet of Canada, Les Grands Ballets Canadiens de Montréal, and Ballet British Columbia, as well as leading foreign companies, such as Houston Ballet, Pilobolus, Shaping Sound, and Ailey II.

 THE SCHOOL OF ALBERTA BALLET